Castor Oil Is Not a Magic Potion

 • Skin and Coat Health: Advocates suggest it for its potential moisturizing properties, aiding in skin hydration and wound healing when used topically.
 I have used it as an essential oil carrier to slow the absorption of essential oils through the skin, in essence keeping the oils on the skin longer.

 • Digestive Support: Some praise its use as a laxative for constipation relief, but its potential for stomach upset necessitates caution.
+It is NOT what I would choose to use for dogs!

 • Anti-inflammatory Properties: Occasional claims suggest it reduces inflammation when applied topically.